paritytech/capi/docs/Quick_Start.md

 const block = await C.block(config).read();
 ```

-A static config will enable a smoother experience, with auto-completion (depending on your IDE) and type-checking.
+A static config will enable a smoother experience, with type-checking and––depending on your IDE––auto-completion.
 For example, let's index into a block's extrinsics.

 ```ts
 block.extrinsics[0]?.methodName;
 ```

-The static config will treat `methodName` as `ExtrinsicMethodName | undefined`, where `ExtrinsicMethodName` is a union of all method name literal.
-The dynamic config will treat `methodName` as a widened `string`.
+When using a static config, `methodName` will be typed as `ExtrinsicMethodName | undefined`, where `ExtrinsicMethodName` is a union of all method name literals.
+The dynamic equivalent will result in `methodName` typed as a widened `string`.

 ## Using A Config

-Once we have a config, we can use it alongside Capi's bindings to the on-chain world.

-Let's read some data from the on-chain world.
+Now that we've covered configs, let's use a config (that of Polkadot) to read from some on-chain storage.

 ```ts
 import { config as polkadot } from "https://deno.land/x/capi-polkadot@0.1.0/mod.ts";